MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-delete-dsr.md

 1. From the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), select an environment.

-   You must be a [Microsoft 365 Global admin](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide) or an [Azure Active Directory Global Administrator](/azure/active-directory/active-directory-assign-admin-roles-azure-portal) to be able to review all environments that have been created within your organization.
+   You must be a [Microsoft 365 Global admin](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide) or an [Microsoft Entra Global Administrator](/entra/identity/role-based-access-control/permissions-reference) to be able to review all environments that have been created within your organization.

 2. Under **Resources**, select **Power Apps**.